alexfernandez803/remotion-dataset/README.md

 ```

-The `start` function is the entry point of the render process, it resolves the path of the bundle, `afterCredits` contains the list if items for render, and passed on to  `renderOne` to render the `item` individually.
+The `start` function is the entry point of the render process, it resolves the path of the bundle and composition project, `afterCredits` contains the list if items to render, and passed on to `renderOne` for rendering the `item` individually.

-From `renderOne` function, will bundle the remotion project, find our composition ie. `AfterCreditItem`, pass the  `item` values(`singleCredit`) as a property for rendering the composition.
+From `renderOne` function, it will bundle the remotion project, find our composition ie. `AfterCreditItem`, pass the  `item` values(`singleCredit`) as a property for rendering the composition.
 Each video is rendered in `out` folder.

 ### Running from CLI

 To help us in running the render, we need to install ts-node from npm `npm install ts-node`

-From package.json, I have added this to the remotion project.
+From package.json, we added this.

 ```tsx twoslash
   "render": "ts-node ./src/render.ts",